jessicaavalos/JavaFX/README.md

 # JavaFX
-Script to facilitate compiling and running JavaFx applications
+Script that facilitates compiling and running JavaFx applications

 To use: